theupdateframework/pep-maximum-security-model/README.rst

 Third-party tools like `Twine`__ may be modified (if they wish to support distributions that include TUF metadata) to sign and upload developer projects to PyPI.
-Twine is a utility for interacting with PyPI that uses TLS to upload distributions and prevents MITM attacks on user names and passwords.
+Twine is a utility for interacting with PyPI that uses TLS to upload distributions, and prevents MITM attacks on user names and passwords.

 __ https://github.com/pypa/twine